|Amp Repair Service in Connecticut|

 |Fast Turnaround Times—No waiting weeks and weeks for your amp to be repaired!||Amp Repair Service • Tel: 860-354-4225|

 We repair most any vintage amplifier except automotive amplifiers and much more!
+We specialize in all vacuum tube audio amplifiers.
 Custom scheduling, including evenings and weekends.

 |See our NEWS page for recent updates on what we're working on!|

 My shop is equipped with sophisticated test equipment which enables me to measure and tweak your amplifier for optimum performance/lowest distortion.
 I can troubleshoot rare and unusual faults and fix it good as new, as well as correct defects in manufacturer design on some models.